 SANCTUARY/SUSTENANCE was first released in 2013 as a short film tracing the refugee journey.
 In 2015, AWP commissioned a series of visual stories exhibited in cities across the U.S. in order to take a closer look at families navigating resettlement, including following a refugee family’s first 30 days in Seattle after spending many years in a camp in Nepal.
 We asked photographer Erika Schultz to check in with the Biswa family to see how they continue to adjust to life in the U.S.

-The family’s arrival in Tukwila after leaving the airport was cause for much anticipation and celebration.
 During Summer 2016, Sunita and Birka Biswa and their two daughters, Prashana, 13, and Pranshu, 8, left their bamboo home in a refugee camp in eastern Nepal and boarded a plane for the first time in their lives.